-Acid Reflux, GERD, and Your Teeth - Cary, NC
+Acid Reflex and Your Teeth – Cary, NC

-Gastroesophageal Reflux Disease (GERD) is the chronic, more severe form of acid reflux that requires treatment to avoid additional health complications.
-Children and adults that have frequent heartburn two or more times per week and suffer from other related symptoms may be diagnosed with GERD.
+Gastroesophageal reflux disease (GERD) is the chronic, more severe form of acid reflux that requires treatment to avoid additional health complications.
+Children and adults who have frequent heartburn two or more times per week and suffer from other related symptoms may be diagnosed with GERD.

 - Stomach ache and pain on awakening